Check out v4 of the Fauna CLI

 Key

-reference: Key
+Reference: Key

 A Key is a JSON object document subtype stored in a database Key collection that represents an Key.
 A key ensures anonymous access to a database to execute operations permitted by the role associated with the key.